AnicetNgrt/flore1/README.md

 - [pic_to_textAsset](#engine-pic_to_textasset)
 ### <a name="engine-init"></a>🧰 \_\_init\_\_ [method](#engine-methods)
 ##### - Description:
-- Inits the Engine instance:
+- Inits the Graphics instance:
 	- Inits its [auto_scale](#engine.auto_scale) property
 	- Inits its [vvscenes](#engine.vscenes) property
 - Displays the flore1's logo if `logo == True`